puppetlabs/facter/WINDOWS.md

     * choco install mingw
         * restart your shell or it won't get the new path
+        * note that the mingw version on Chocolatey won't work for Ruby facts, as sjlj exception handling conflicts with libruby's error handling

     * or: MinGW-w64 installer (<http://sourceforge.net/projects/mingw-w64/>); select Version=4.8.2, Architecture based on 32 or 64-bit target, Threads=win32
         * The MinGW-w64 project provides a shortcut to open a cmd shell with GCC in the PATH